ickc/pancritic/README.md

 - permanent: `-p`
 - show diff: `-d`
 	- `-d html`: targeting html output using raw HTML
-	- `-d latex`: targeting LaTeX output using raw LaTeX
+	- `-d tex`: targeting LaTeX output using raw LaTeX
 	- `-d pdf`: same as above

 If permanent is used, it will overwrite the original, if not, it will output to `stdout`.
 In most situation permanent should be used with `-a` or `-r` only, but it can be used with `-d` as well.